 - No customization

-- Vendor provides the hosting (i.e., the vendor provides and maintains all infrastructure for the application)
+- The vendor provides the hosting (i.e., the vendor provides and maintains all infrastructure for the application)

 - Flexible cancellation